 - contract from the Office of Scholarships & Financial Assistance, signed by your work-study supervisor

 In order to get all of these documents, you may need to visit several departments on campus, including International Programs, Meriwether Godsey, and the Office of Scholarships & Financial Assistance.

-As soon as you have your documents in order, contact Jeri Suarez or Laura Miller to request transport to the Social Security Administration building.
+As soon as you have your documents in order, contact the Office of Cultural and Community Engagement to request transport to the Social Security Administration building.
 You will need to allow them one month to schedule that transportation.